 - Pinch paprika

-- Salt and pepper to taste
+- Salt and pepper, to taste

 To thicken gravy:

-- 2 Tbsp cornstarch
+- 2 Tablespoons cornstarch

-- 2 Tbsp cold water
+- 2 Tablespoons cold water

 - Chopped fresh parsley

-Preheat oven to 350 F. (regular bake setting/not fan assisted)
+- Preheat oven to 350 F. (regular bake setting/not fan assisted)

-- Prepare the rouladen by pounding out the beef until they are 1/4 inch thin and about 5 inches wide by 9 inches long.
-Sprinkle with salt, pepper and a sprinkling of paprika.
-Spread 1 Tbsp of whole grain mustard over each of the 4 pieces of beef.
+- Prepare the rouladen by pounding out the beef until about 1/4 inch thin and about 5 inches wide by 9 inches long.
+Sprinkle the beef slices with salt, pepper and a sprinkling of paprika.
+Spread 1 Tbsp of mustard over each of the 4 pieces of beef.
 Place two pieces of bacon over each piece of beef, side by side, trimming any part of the bacon that extend over the ends.
 Scatter each with diced onion, dividing evenly between the four pieces.
 With the widest end of the short side facing you, place two pickle halves end to end about 1 1/2 inches from the end.
 It's ok if they stick out the side at this point.
 Take the end closest to you and fold it up and over the pickles.
 Continue rolling by lifting and rolling until it is completely rolled.
 Take a skewer and secure the end of the roll to the main part of the roll, so it doesn't unroll.
 Trim any excess pickle sticking out the sides so it is even with the sides of the roll.
 Roll up the remaining beef pieces similarly.

-Stir together the gravy ingredients in a medium bowl and set aside.
+- Stir together the gravy ingredients in a medium bowl and set aside.

-Once rolls are browned, add the prepared gravy mixture to the pan.
+- Once rolls are browned, add the prepared gravy mixture to the pan.
 Stir gently to scrape up any browned bits on the bottom of the pan.
 Bring liquid to a boil over medium-high heat, then cover pot and place in the preheated oven.

-Cook, covered in the oven until tender, about 1 - 1/2 hours (depending on the size of your rolls), flipping rolls over a couple of times during the cooking period.
+- Cook, covered in the oven until tender, about 1 - 1/2 hours (depending on the size of your rolls), flipping rolls over a couple of times during the cooking period.

 - To serve, cut rolls in half diagonally in the middle.
 Place halves on side mashed potatoes and spoon gravy over-top.
 Garnish with chopped parsley, if desired.